 You can get answers and talk to other pacemaker/ICD users at our quarterly support group meetings.
 The meetings are open to device users, their family members, and caregivers.
 There is no charge to attend.

 Cardiac nurse educators lead each session and guest speakers provide information and answer questions.
-Meetings are held in the Mercer Auditorium located in the Hoskins Center on the Memorial campus.
+Meetings are held in the Mercer Auditorium located on the Memorial Health campus.
 Light refreshments are served at 5:30 p.m. and the meetings begin at 6 p.m.
 For reservations or more information, please call 912-350-4284.